oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 ## General tips

+### Debugging with Print Statements

+If you are used to using `console.log(...)` to debug tests, remember to use `console.error(...)` instead.
+We suppress log-level output to avoid printing status messages for specs that pass, so `console.log(...)` output will not be visible.
+We let error-level output through though, so `console.error(...)` works!

 ### Spy utilities
 One of the main features of Jasmine is allowing you to spy on a method or property of an object.
 This is helpful in some cases for seeing what is going on:
 - It can spy on an object's properties (using the `spyOnProperty` method).
 [Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/contextual/device-info.service.spec.ts#L48-L55)'s an example.